Kagamiin/fools2024-solutions/README.md

 Nevertheless, I had a lot of fun chatting with people in the #aprilfools24 channel over at the GCRI Discord, sharing thoughts and tips, supporting each other.
 Everybody was really cool there and the competition was very healthy.
 I was very happy to see this.

 There was also a second challenge (Fight Simulation Program) consisting of a fangame where you had to earn achievements in order to gain points on the scoreboard, which comprised the majority of the points you could earn on the leaderboard.
-I didn't have time for it and was honestly not very interested in it, but from what people said about it it's a very interesting game with lots of funny references to Pokémon glitch science.
-I might play it later, after the challenge is done, just for funsies.
+It's a very interesting and well-made game with lots of funny references to Pokémon glitch science.
+I did play it after I was done with the CTF challenges, and I'd definitely recommend everybody go try it out too, even after the leaderboards aren't up anymore.

 ## Licensing